Rudy-Castan-DigiPen-Teaching/final-project-taejuKwon-digipen/ProgrammingConcepts.md

 Classes - **Player.js**, **Object1.js**, **Object2.js**, **CreditScreen.js**, **HTPScreen.js**, **PlayScreen.js**, **Win.js**, **Lose.js**, **Button.js**, **MainMenu.js**

 *During make game, i thought Class is most important.
-It makes much easier to make something.
-So, i use that almost .js*
+If use 'class', it is much easier to make something.
+So, i use 'class' at almost .js*

 Arrays - Player's **x array**

+*I want to make Player move to follow the line so i use array, and then use random in array.*